jeffreyyoung/poe-db-prototype/README.md

 ~~~~
 @gpt-4.1 @app-creator @claude-3.7-sonnet Create a collaborative drawing app.
 Here are the requirements:
 - Use replicache as the source of truth for all synced data. (don't throttle or batch writes)
-- If a user is drawing, or typing, write each change to replicache.
-Ex: call rep.mutate.updateTodo({ id, text }) each time the user types a character or rep.mutate.addPointToLine({ id, point }) each time the user draws a point
-- Show each user's cursor as it moves around the screen.
+- Do not reference any global variables in a mutator.
+Use rep.subscribeToScanEntries or rep.subscribe to react to changes.
 - Use await rep.getClientId() to get a unique identifier for the current client
-- When a user first loads the page, assign them a fun unique color and name.
+- When a client first loads the page, assign them a fun unique color and name.
-- Avoid global variables and generally avoid storing state outside of replicache.
 - Use rep.subscribeToScanEntries to update the UI with added, removed, and changed entries
 - Avoid rewriting entire html elements, instead update the contents of the element.
 - DO NOT USE LOCALSTORAGE or any persistence api.
 You are in a sandboxed iframe.
 Replicache handles persistence